-Portable compostable toilets have been around since WWI and they've made significant improvements over time.
-Today, portable toilets offer features like odor control devices, privacy curtains, handles for easy lifting - even flushing!
+Portable compostable toilets have been around since WWI and they’ve made significant improvements over time.
+Today, portable toilets offer features like odor control devices, privacy curtains, and handles for easy lifting – even flushing!

 You will find many products when you are looking at portable toilets, with numerous designs and models you can choose from which can cater to all budget types.

 These toilets are different from a regular home toilet and chemical toilet, but are a great method of waste management when you’re on the road, camping, or even on a boat!